 An improved Harborwalk along the perimeter of the Pier, new landscaping features, and other amenities will improve the general public's enjoyment and ability to use the waterfront and Boston Harbor at this critical site along the South Boston waterfront.
-The niches will provide enhancements to the Harborwalk around the Pier apron and encourage its use by the public.
+The niches, while not required by the WDP, will be programmed by the Tenant and approved by Massport to provide enhancements to the Harborwalk around the Pier apron and encourage its use by the public.
 The public plaza will create a new destination along the water's edge.
 The proposed Harborwalk and landscaped open space will draw residents and visitors to this waterfront location.

 Wayfinding and interpretive signage will facilitate better public access and engagement with the waterfront and its dynamic history.

-3.5.2 PUBLIC ACCESS POLICY #2
+3.7.2 PUBLIC ACCESS POLICY #2